TW-Robotics/SAMYControl/README.md

   Predict --> B[System-Action]
 ```

-This prediction takes place in an internal representation of states and system-actions depending on the type of XXXXX.
+This prediction takes place in an internal representation of states and system-actions depending on the type of controller.
 For example, in its internal representation, DTControl uses an numpy array for the state and a tuple of strings for the system actions.
-PDDL uses an array of booleans (fluents) for representing the state, and a list of ad hoc created clases for representing the system-actions, which essentially are actions names with parameters names.
+PDDL uses an array of booleans (fluents) for representing the state, and a list of ad hoc created clases for representing the system-actions, which essentially are names of actions with names of parameters.
 In the case of BPMN it will used a ???dictionary??? for representing the state and ??? ad hoc created classes ??? for representing the system-actions.

 ## SAMYControllerBase Implementation